NHS treatment - Your rights

 Below are some examples of legal action you can take but there might be others.

-We aren’t experts on taking legal action, so if you want to do this, we suggest you get legal advice.
+We are not experts on taking legal action.
+So, if you want to do this, we suggest you get legal advice.

 Clinical negligence is when you have been physically or mentally hurt because of a poor standard of health care.

-You can take legal action against the NHS or a member of staff and claim compensation.
+You can take legal action against the NHS and try to claim compensation.
 This can be complicated, and you should speak to a solicitor about this.

-Judicial review is a type of court proceeding in which a judge reviews the lawfulness of a decision made by a public body, such as the NHS.
+Judicial review is a type of court proceeding.
+In this type of proceeding, a judge reviews the lawfulness of a decision made by a public body.
+Such as the NHS.

-Judicial reviews are a challenge to the way in which a decision has been made, rather than the rights and wrongs of the decision itself.
+Judicial reviews are a challenge to the way in which a decision has been made.
+Rather than challenging the rights and wrongs of the decision itself.

-The court will look at the process of the decision and whether the right procedures have been followed by the NHS.
-The court won’t substitute what it thinks is the ‘correct’ decision.
+The court will look at the process of the decision.
+And whether the right procedures have been followed by the NHS.
+The court will not substitute what it thinks is the ‘correct’ decision.

-This may mean that the NHS might be able to make the same decision again, so long as it does so in a lawful way.
+This could mean that the NHS is able to make the same decision again.
+So long as it does so in a lawful way.

 But the court might rule the way the decision was made was unlawful.
 If the NHS then follow the correct procedures it might lead to them making a different decision.